0xjarix/foundry-fund-me/README.md

 # About

 This is a crowd sourcing app!
 It's also my first foundry project.
+I did it by following Patrick Collins' course

 # Getting Started